garrotte13/TurretPod/faq.md

 - Support for char armor is to be added later as an option (low priority) and it still doesn't help player before sulphuric acid production setup, while in later game it will ruin balance again.

-- Trains support is under question (Low priority, but may give some fun in result).
+- For trains only cargo-wagon is supported.
+Trains smart support (locomotive and artillery using ammo from cargo wagon) is under question (Low priority, but may give some fun in result).
 There is another mod for it (has some pros and cons).

 - Aircraft support is accidental (may not work, Low priority).
 Tested with HelicopterRevival successfully (that mod needs a small fix for it).